Travelport-xx/travelport-uapi-tutorial/lesson3.md

 Because some of the results from providers can take some time to produce, the uAPI offers you the ability to send a search request and then retrieve the results at your convenience.
 So, the flow of such an application looks like this:

 * Send `LowCostSearchAsyncReq` via the low cost search async port's `service()` method
-* Consume `LowCostSearchAsyncRsp' response object to determine what providers have what data
+* Consume `LowCostSearchAsyncRsp` response object to determine what providers have what data
 * Looping over all the providers that have results
 	** Send a `RetrieveLowFareSearchReq` to retrieve results from the above search from but from a specific provider ** Consume the `RetrieveLowFareSearchRsp` object to get results